grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/11 Environment variables.md

 }
 ```

-The recommended option of passing environment variables to your testing script is using one or more [`-e` / `--env` CLI flags](/using-k6/options#supply-environment-variables) (this command works the same for all platforms):
+The recommended option to pass environment variables to your testing script is to use one or more [`-e` / `--env` CLI flags](/using-k6/options#supply-environment-variables)
+(this command works the same for all platforms):

 <CodeGroup labels={[]} lineNumbers={[true]}>